 - What will sell?
 You can’t make everything, so make what you like to turn.
 Then see what else will complement your products.

 - Competitive edge.
 As an artisan you bring your history, values, and talents to your turning.
-Be yourself and you will be surprized how many people like who you are.
+Be yourself and you will be surprised how many people like who you are.

 - Craft Fair Success.
 Here are 6 steps to follow that will help you be more successful at your craft fairs.